BridgesLab/Lab-Documents/Experimental Policies/correlations-linear-models.md

 * **Homoscedasticity**: The residuals are assumed to have constant variance across all levels of the predictor variable.
 This is also known as homogeneity of variance.
 * **Normality**: The residuals are assumed to be normally distributed.
 While perfect normality is not required, it suggests that the model is doing a good job of predicting the response.

+These can be generated in base r or using the `lindia` package.
+I'll show code for both, but we will focus on the four main diagnostic plots in base R.

 ::: {.cell}